Birds eye view of Oxford

 This course explores Black British cinemas while examining categories of race and nation specific to post-Imperial Britain and its Black diasporic subjects’ world-making.
 Institutional practices and networks that have shaped the development and aesthetics of Black British film culture from the 1960s to the present, will be highlighted, when, in the words of Stuart Hall, filmmakers sought to “find a new language” to challenge post-war norms and culture that led to seismic shifts towards imagining postcolonial Britain.
 Studying Black British media on UK soil offers the opportunity to be immersed in the cultural ethos of Black Britain.
 We will experience locales and re-visit histories that, in part, inform deeper understanding of the unique film and moving-image practices under study.
 Topics will include London as a post-imperial migrant city, “political Blackness,” Black Power and black music’s transnational remit, Black film collectives and aesthetics, among other topics.
 Media objects will range from documentary, Art cinema, television, to moving image installations.

-Prerequisites: CIN 105Y OR humanities-based academic preparation or relevant social science: English, History, Visual Studies, Art History, Anthropology, Women and Gender Studies, Sexual Diversity Studies, Political Science or Sociology.
-Students currently enrolled in CIN 105Y, or an Introductory Film course are eligible to apply.
-Due to the course’s compressed nature, and the requirement to write assignments within a short time frame, students in applied programs seeking to fulfill a humanities requirement will most likely find the course challenging.
+Cinema Studies OR humanities-based academic preparation: Book and Media Studies, Art History, Visual Studies, History, English, Critical Studies in Equity and Solidarity, Women and Gender Studies, Sexual Diversity Studies, Philosophy, or Sociology.
+First-year students, those currently enrolled in CIN 105Y, or Introductory Film courses offered at UTM and UTSC, are eligible to apply.
+Due to the course’s compressed nature, and the requirement to write assignments within a short time frame, students in applied programs (such as Art Management) seeking to fulfill a humanities requirement will most likely find the course challenging.

 Breadth Requirement = Creative and Cultural Representations (category 1)